akeneo/pim-api-docs/content/resources.md

 ## Family

 A family is a set of attributes that are shared by products belonging to this family.
 In other words, a family can be considered as a template for products.
-A product family can use all the attributes available in the PIM.
+A product family can use all of the attributes available in the PIM.
 Several families of products can use the same attributes.

 When a product is associated to a family, the product automatically inherits from all attributes defined at the family level.